sr99622/libonvif/README.md

 cython_bbox should be installed from the project source tree.
 This is an optimized installation of the bbox algorithm which depends on configuration so is run last.

+When running these algorithms, bear in mind that they are computationally expensive.
+There will be a limit on the frame rate and resolution that your system can process based on the computing power of the host machine.
+Limiting the frame rate can be done on cameras using the video settings tab.
+Frame rate on files can be set by using the filter command 'fps=10' where 10 is the desired frame rate.
+There is currently a limitation in onvif gui that prevents seeking when the frame rate is set by the filter.
+Likewise, resolution can be set on files with the video filter using the scale directive, i.e. 'scale=1280x720'.
+Consecutive video filters can be run using a comma as delimiter between the commands, i.e. 'fps=10,scale=1280x720'.

 ```bash
 conda create --name myenv python=3.9 numpy ffmpeg sdl2_ttf libxml2 opencv scipy lap loguru cython
 conda activate myenv